This post contains affiliate links for your convenience. View our full disclosure policy here.

 A great teacher is someone who truly loves and cares for their students and wants the best for them.

-While thankfully the times that I have been so called “cranky” are few and far between, it always really bothers me to think of myself talking in a rude tone to a child.
+While thankfully the times that I have been “cranky” are few and far between, it always really bothers me to think of myself speaking to a child in a rude tone.

-While, yes, there are definitely moments when a firmer voice is needed with some students (like NO you may not cut his hair because just….NO), that is different from plain ol’ grouchy.
+There are definitely moments when a firmer voice is needed with some students (like NO you may not cut his hair, because just….NO), that is different from plain ol’ grouchy.

 So here is another confession:

 Yep.
 I do.
 I refuse to just “shake off” a cranky moment and assume the child will forget about it later.
-I used to do that.
-Think “oh, today was rough, I barked a bit at Betty but she was driving me crazy!!
-Oh well… tomorrow will be better.
+“Oh, today was rough, I barked a bit at Betty, but she was driving me crazy!!
+Oh well… tomorrow will be better.”
 I no longer think that way.